Everything you love about banana bread in muffin form! Moist, fluffy banana muffins sprinkled with a little cinnamon and sugar on top.

 Want to make these muffins even more delicious??
 Try throwing in a cup of chocolate chips to the batter!

+CHOCOLATE CHIPS.
 Sometimes chocolate chips can sink to the bottom of the batter.
 To make sure this doesn’t happen, coat the chocolate chips in a little flour before adding them to the batter.
-Make sure to add the chocolate chips last to the batter.
+Make sure to add the chocolate chips last.
 Any chocolate chips will work – milk chocolate, semi sweet, dark chocolate.
 You could even do mini chocolate chips.

-Storing Banana Muffins are easy.
-Just place in an air-tight container or Ziploc bag and leave on the counter for up to 4 days.
+STORE Banana Muffins in an air-tight container or Ziploc bag and leave on the counter for up to 4 days.
 This can be extended a few days if stored in the fridge.

 For more muffin recipes, check out: